 For the calculation of this metric the general scheduled hours for each staff member may be used.
 Also, as the actual hours per week may vary based on a variety of factors and circumstances, estimates are acceptable.
-Finally, the metric should include all staff assigned to the ORT prevention activities across all partners.
+These metrics should include all staff assigned to the ORT prevention activities across all partners.
+Exclude those staff, like patrol officers, that are responding to related activities as a part of their daily duties.
+Hours and staffing attributed to incidents and arrests vary greatly and can cause difficulties in estimating FTEs across the department.
+As such, report only those specifically assigned to related activities and not those who generally respond.
+If patrol officers are directly assigned to task forces, or other related activities (see Section D), do include their FTEs within these calculations.